MistrDev/walnut-street/README.md

 # walnut-street
-website made for a client with a woodworking business currently under review on how to get PHP working on a server will come and redo the website for pottery and other woodworking
+website made for a client with a woodworking business currently under review on how to get PHP working on a server will come and redo the website for pottery and other woodworking, waiting on feedback